yashd2012/gpt-migrate-base/README.md

 1. This is a personal fork aimed at educational use
 2. You will find more detailed documentation to make the base project more accessible
+3. Since this is educational, most default LLM calls are setup with gpt 3.5; this is unideal since the performance is quite volatile (e.g. output doesn't conform to prompted structure)
+4. Ocassionally, the OAI endpoint times out and hence improvements can be made in adding retry logic to the API requests

 ## ⚡️ Usage